The best cloud storage services keep your files secure, in sync, and accessible when you need them.

 How we tested the best cloud storage providers?

 When we test a cloud storage provider, we look at the upload and download speeds of file transfers but this is a minor component of the overall rating as there are scores of other factors that affect your download or upload speeds that cannot be easily mitigated (contention rate, time of day, server load etc).
 We also check to see if the storage provider can recover deleted files, as well as if they keep multiple versions of files in case users need to undo changes

 The other thing you’ll probably want to consider is cost.
-While the capital expenditure for cloud storage is usually very low (or nonexistent), the operational expenditure can add up when you factor in additional storage requirements and premium features.
+While the capital expenditure for cloud storage is usually very low (or non-existent), the operational expenditure can add up when you factor in additional storage requirements and premium features.
 Be sure to check your cloud contract carefully to ensure you don’t receive an unexpectedly large bill.

 Credentials around services and security standards are also key.
 Look for a cloud storage provider that can boast the certifications that promise an SLA you can rely on - and safeguards that protect your data.
 In addition, make sure your storage provider offers the scalability you need should you grow - and a flexible pricing model to accompany it.

 Last but certainly not least is the level of support that a cloud storage service will provide to its customers, whether it's 24x7 over the phone or web-based only.
 Our reviews include all this and more details including usability, and platform compatibility, and compare each cloud storage service to similar rivals, across key features and pricing, so you can make an informed decision based on as much data as possible when it comes to the time when you will choose the best cloud storage provider for you.

 For more detailed coverage, read: Cloud storage reviews: how we tested them

 Cloud storage is a remote virtual space, usually in a data center, which you can access to save or retrieve files.